IAmMarcelJung/fabulous-board-example/gpio_test/nucleo_firmware/README.md

 The test will begin with the green LED on the Nucleo flashing 5 times.

-If the test
-completed for the part, run the following to retrieve the configuration file.
+If the test completed for the part, run the following to retrieve the configuration file.
+The file will indicated the IO that were successfully checked for either a dependent or independent hold time violation.
-The file will indicated the IO that were successfully configured.
-Successfully configured IO can be used for this part for firmware routines.
+Successfully checked IO can be used for this part for firmware routines.

 ```bash
 make get_config